OATML/oatomobile/README.md

     easy_install $CARLA_ROOT/PythonAPI/carla/dist/carla-0.9.6-py3.5-linux-x86_64.egg
     ```

-1. To install the CARSUITE core API:
+1. To install the OATomobile core API:

     ```bash
     pip install --upgrade pip setuptools
-    pip install carsuite
+    pip install oatomobile
     ```

 1. To install dependencies for our [PyTorch]- or [TensorFlow]-based agents:

     ```bash
-    pip install carsuite[torch]
+    pip install oatomobile[torch]
     # and/or
-    pip install carsuite[tf]
+    pip install oatomobile[tf]
     ```

-## Citing CARSUITE
+## Citing OATomobile

-If you use CARSUITE in your work, please cite the accompanying
+If you use OATomobile in your work, please cite the accompanying
 [technical report][Paper]:

 ```bibtex